wp-plugins/wordpress-bootstrap-css/readme.txt

 * Provide better upgrade support for customized Variable.less files.
 Currently if you've customized your Variables.less file manually you'll need to back it up before you upgrade your Bootstrap plugin.
 * Provide option to combine Bootstrap and Bootstrap Responsive CSS files into one as a small optimization.
+* Use CDNJS to provide the libraries.
+* Allow user to toggle include method for libraries.

+= beta =
+* Added option to include Bootstrap CSS in the WP Editor (request: http://wordpress.org/support/topic/include-twitter-bootstrap-to-wp-editor)

 = 2.2.2.a =
 * UPDATED: Twitter Bootstrap library to version 2.2.2